pg777-c/Capstone-2-Lists-Functions-and-String-Handling/README.md

 # Capstone-2-Lists-Functions-and-String-Handling
-Lists, Functions, and String Handling Task 21 HyperionDev Bootcamp

-########################## PSEUDOCODE START #################################
-# STARTED THIS TASK WITHOUT PSEUDOCODE, MADE A LOT OF PROGRESS BUT GOT STUCK
-# IT IS VERY UNCLEAR TO ME HOW TO PROCEED WITH THE TASK BECAUSE IT IS SO LARGE
-# BY TRIAL AND ERROR I GOT TO A CERTAIN POINT WHERE I COULD MODIFY THE TASK BUT...
-#   ...DID NOT KNOW HOW TO SAVE THE MODIFIED TASK
-# A CHAT WITH A CODE REVIEWER HIGHLIGHTED COMPLEXITY IN USING A <for loop> TO INDEX...
-#   ...BY BOTH ROW & COLUMN, BUT I WAS UNABLE TO INCORPORATE THAT ALTERATION SUCCESSFULLY...
-#   ...CODE JUST DID NOT WORK AFTER THE CHANGE
-# THE KEY CHALLENGE IS IN NOT KNOWING HOW TO SUCCESSFULLY MODIFY/MANIPULATE THE LIST

-# I HAVE NOW, MADE MOST OF THE BASIC FUNCTIONALITY WORK ON THIS TASK.
-WHAT REMAINS ARE THE STATS REPORTS
-# I HAVE LEARNED HOW TO MODIFY A txt FILE
-# I LEARNED THAT IT IS BEST PRACTICE TO MODIFY A FILE & THEN OVERWRITE THE FILE BACK, NOT MODIFY IN THE txt FILE
-# THE STATS PART OF THE TASK IS UNCLEAR, ALTHOUGH I HAVE HAD SOME INPUT FROM A MENTOR, I NEED TO REREAD THE MENTOR INPUT
-# I BELIEVE THAT MY STATS SHOULD TAKE IN INPUT FROM THE USER AND SAVE THIS TO AN EXTERNAL FILE...
-#   ...(txt NOT NECESSARILY BEST CHOICE), CHECK IF THE FORMAT IS SPECIFIED --> .txt IS SPECIFIED
-# DO I ATTEMPT TO EDIT THE STATS FILE - IN PLACE (NOT BEST PRACTICE) - OR READ INTO MEMORY, AMEND & WRITE BACK???
-# I NEED SOME SORT OF COUNTER TO WRITE TO A FILE, EACH & EVERY TIME A USER LOGS IN, THIS WAS A REQUIREMENT...
-#   ...IT STATES, "The total number of tasks that have been generated and tracked using task_manager.py", THIS IS VAGUE...
-#   ...DOES IT MEAN THE TOTAL EVER ASSIGNED, OR THE TOTAL CURRENTLY ASSIGNED???
-PRESUMABLY THE LATTER OPTION
-# THE MATHS TO MANIPULATE THE FIGURES INTO STATS DOES NOT SOUND DIFFICULT, THE MAIN DIFFICULTY APPEARS TO BE I/O OPS
-# AN OBVIOUS DIFFICULTY IS IN READING THE DATES, BECAUSE THE tasks.txt PROVIDES DATES IN A FORMAT COMPLETELY DIFFERENT...
-#   ...TO THE datetime MODULE
-# I HAVE FOUND THAT THE datetime() => strptime().date MODULE CONVERTS A STR TO AN OBJECT #=> https://medium.com/analytics-vidhya/dealing-with-date-time-of-different-formats-in-python-f1f973d8cdb

-# THESE ARE THE REQUIREMENTS:-
-'''
-task_overview.txt should contain:

-▪The total number of tasks that have been generated and tracked using the task_manager.py.
-[I THINK THIS JUST MEANS, HOW MANY TASKS, BOTH COMPLETED & UNCOMPLETED]

-▪The total number of completed tasks.
-[LOOPING THROUGH THE FILES, WITH A COUNTER TO ADD UP EACH TASK, IF: INDEX[-1] == YES]

-▪The total number of uncompleted tasks.
-[LOOP, COUNT IF INDEX[-1] == NO]

-▪The total number of tasks that havent been completed and that are overdue.
-[REQUIRES datetime() MODULE TO IDENTIFY & CALCULATE THE CURRENT DATE & TO INTERPRET DIFFERENT DATE FORMATS, TO BASE A CALCULATION ON, IF THE TASK IS OVERDUE]

-▪The percentage of tasks that are incomplete.
-[IDENTIFY IF OVERDUE AND WORK-OUT % BASED ON TOTAL NUMBER OF TASKS]

-▪The percentage of tasks that are overdue [IDENTIFY IF OVERDUE AND WORK-OUT % BASED ON TOTAL NUMBER OF TASKS]

-TASK INSTRUCTIONS :-
-user_overview.txt should contain:

-The total number of users registered with task_manager.py.
-[I THINK THIS JUST MEANS HOW MANY USERS]

-The total number of tasks that have been generated and tracked using task_manager.py.
-[I THINK THIS JUST MEANS, HOW MANY TASKS, BOTH COMPLETED & UNCOMPLETED => this the same as above for -> task_overview.txt, a repitition]

-For each user also describe:
-▪The total number of tasks assigned to that user.
-[LOOP THROUGH FILE, A COUNTER COUNTS HOW MANY TASKS FOR EACH USER]

-▪The percentage of the total number of tasks that have been assigned to that user [THIS DOES NOT MAKE SENSE, A % OF WHAT?
-I THINK THIS MEANS THE % OUT OF ALL TASKS IN THE FILE, PRESUMABLY BOTH COMPLETE AND UNCOMPLETE TASKS]

-▪The percentage of the tasks assigned to that user that have been completed [CALCULATION BASED ON SEPERATING/IDENTIFYING EACH TASK BY USER AT INDEX[0] AND IDENTIFYING THE Yes/No AT INDEX [-1]]

-▪The percentage of the tasks assigned to that user that must still be completed [AS ABOVE BUT THE INVERSE TO COMPLETED TASKS]

-▪The percentage of the tasks assigned to that user that have not yet been completed and are overdue [LOOP THROUGH BUT IDENTIFY A SUB-SET OF UNCOMPLETED TASKS.
-THIS REQUIRES USING A MODULE TO KNOW WHAT THE CURRENT DATE IS, I DO NOT THINK THAT THE CURRENT TIME IS RELEVANT]

-Modify the menu option that allows the admin to display statistics so that the reports generated are read from task_overview.txt and user_overview.txt and displayed on the screen in a user-friendly manner.
-If these textfiles dont exist (because the user hasnt selected to generate them yet), first call the code to generate the text files

-'''
-# task_overview.txt and user_overview.txt FUNCTIONS() ARE BOTH SIMILAR, I CAN ONLY IDENTIFY THAT THE task_overview.txt FUNCTION() WILL NOT NEED ANY ARGUMENT SENT TO IT, BUT user_overview.txt MIGHT NEED THE USER INFO AS AN ARGUMENT FOR THIS FUNCTION()

-# WE ARE REQUIRED TO CREATE 2-SEPARATE FUNCTIONS FOR THE 'MENU'; GENERATE_REPORTS() & REVIEW_STATISTICS(), I DO NOT UNDERSTAND THIS BECAUSE THE INSTRUCTIONS SAY,
-'''
-When the user chooses to generate reports, two text files, called task_overview.txt and user_overview.txt, should be generated.Both these text files should output data in a user-friendly, easy to read manner
-'''
-#...THE ABOVE IMPLIES THAT ONLY THE generate_reports() -> FUNCTION OUTPUTS ALL THE DATA.
-OR, DOES IT MEAN THAT IT DOES THE CALCULATION & THE display_statistics() FUNCTION OUTPUTS THE INFORMATION.
-BUT THEN WHY HAVE 2-SEPARATE OPTIONS ON THE MENU???

-# WHAT I THINK IS MEANT, IS THAT generate_reports() GIVES BARE FIGURES & display_statistics() GIVES PERCENTAGE FIGURES

-# NOTA BENE : I COULD NOT GET THE LOGIC TO WORK FOR user_overview.txt, MY APPROACH WAS BAD, I SPENT WEEKS ON THIS WITHOUT SUCCES

-# I UNDERSTAND MY FUNCTIONS ARE TOO LONG, BUT I COULD NOT WASTE MORE TIME ON THIS TASK AS I AM WELL BEHIND NOW ON TASKS
-########################## PSEUDOCODE END ###################################
+Lists, Functions, and String Handling, Capstone Project #2 Data Science Bootcamp, Task 21

+user.txt  ---> list of users
+tasks.txt ---> list of tasks

+Compulsory Task 1

+Follow these steps:

+● Use the task_manager.py file for this project.
+Also, make use of the supporting text files (user.txt and tasks.txt) that accompany this Capstone project in this folder.
+In this task you will be modifying this program.

+● You will notice that the main body of the code requires functionality for registering a user, adding a task, viewing all tasks and viewing the current user's tasks.
+However, because there is so much functionality needed to complete this, the main body of the loop becomes difficult to read.
+Using the principle of abstraction, refactor the code to create and use the following functions:

+o reg_user — that is called when the user selects ‘r’ to register a user.

+o add_task — that is called when a user selects ‘a’ to add a new task.

+o view_all — that is called when users type ‘va’ to view all the tasks listed in ‘tasks.txt’.

+o view_mine — that is called when users type ‘vm’ to view all the tasks that have been assigned to them.

+● Modify the function called reg_user to make sure that you don’t duplicate usernames when you add a new user to user.txt.
+If a user tries to add a username that already exists in user.txt, provide a relevant error message and allow them to try to add a user with a different username.

+● Add the following functionality when the user selects ‘vm’ to view all the tasks assigned to them:

+o Display all tasks in a manner that is easy to read.
+Make sure that each task is displayed with a corresponding number which can be used to identify the task.

+o Allow the user to select either a specific task (by entering a number) or input ‘-1’ to return to the main menu.

+o If the user selects a specific task, they should be able to choose to either mark the task as complete or edit the task.
+If the user chooses to mark a task as  complete, the ‘Yes’/’No’ value that describes whether the task has been completed or not should be changed to ‘Yes’.
+When the user chooses to edit a task, the username of the person to whom the task is assigned or the due date of the task can be edited.
+The task can only be edited if it has not yet been completed.

+● Add an option to generate reports to the main menu of the application.
+The menu for the admin user should now look something like this:

+● When the user chooses to generate reports, two text files, called task_overview.txt and user_overview.txt, should be generated.
+Both these text files should output data in a user-friendly, easy to read manner.

+o task_overview.txt should contain:

+▪ The total number of tasks that have been generated and tracked using the task_manager.py.

+▪ The total number of completed tasks.

+▪ The total number of uncompleted tasks.

+▪ The total number of tasks that haven’t been completed and that are overdue.

+▪ The percentage of tasks that are incomplete.

+▪ The percentage of tasks that are overdue.

+o user_overview.txt should contain:

+▪ The total number of users registered with task_manager.py.

+▪ The total number of tasks that have been generated and tracked using task_manager.py.

+▪ For each user also describe:

+▪ The total number of tasks assigned to that user.

+▪ The percentage of the total number of tasks that have been assigned to that user

+▪ The percentage of the tasks assigned to that user that have been completed

+▪ The percentage of the tasks assigned to that user that must still be completed

+▪ The percentage of the tasks assigned to that user that have not yet been completed and are overdue

+● Modify the menu option that allows the admin to display statistics so that the reports generated are read from task_overview.txt and user_overview.txt and displayed on the screen in a user-friendly manner.

+If these text files don’t exist (because the user hasn’t selected to generate them yet), first call the code to generate the text files.